GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 | `rb`   | Binary read mode (non-text files)  |
 | `wb`   | Binary write mode (non-text files) |

-A `close()` method is used to close the currently opened file.
-Closing files are important to avoid wasting resources.
-Ensure files are always closed even on exception by using `try`/`except` or `with` statement.
+The `close()` method closes currently opened file.
+Closing a file is important to avoid wasting resources.
+Ensure a file is always closed even on exception by using the `try`/`except` or `with` statement.

 ```python
 file = open("filename.txt", "r")